This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Head turns: Turn your head to look over your shoulder.
 Tilt your chin down and try to touch it to your shoulder.
 Do not raise your shoulder to your chin.
 Face forward again.
 Do the same on the other side.

-- Your pain does not get better, even though you do the exercises as directed by your caregiver.
+- Your pain does not get better, or gets worse.

 - You have questions or concerns about your condition, care, or exercise program.